 - For three months, students can get free delivery on any DoorDash order over $12.
 After that, students will get a 50% discount on a DoorDash subscription for nine months.

-- For two years, cardholders will get 5% cash back on Lyft rides.
-So if a student spends $20 a month on rides to campus, they’ll get $24 back over the course of two years.
+- Through March 2022, cardholders will get an additional 4% cash back on qualifying Lyft rides purchased via the Lyft mobile app, for a total of 5%.
+So if a student spends $20 a month on rides to campus, they’ll get about $24 back over the course of two years.

 Chase Freedom Student Card’s Excellent Perks